tryoxiss/11ty-test/src/specs/bonfire/recent.md

 }
 ```

-XML SHOULD work with the recommended database (MariaDB; recommended because you can easily self-host.
-All of its features are entirely free, open source, and handles large data loads well.
-You can pay for them to host it with addons like redundant data though). [^1](https://mariadb.com/kb/en/what-data-type-should-i-use-to-store-xml-natively-in-the-database/).

 For a users GUID, you generate a GUIDv1, and then the result of that that and the users inputted username on signup (this WILL NOT change when they change their username.
 Their GUID is their GUID for life unless reset*) will be fed in to create a GUIDv5.
-The users default tag is generated with the first 14 bytes from their guid, if the tag would be `0000`, or is above `#9999`, then they instead read the next 14 bits.
-If no string resulting in a non-zero tag is found, the tag is set to be `#0001`. if it goes above, until the end, then they are instead automatically assigned the tag `#9999`.
+The users default tag is generated with the first 4 digits of the timestamp denoted in decimal, if the tag would be `#0000`, defult it to `#0001`.

 When mentioning users, any of the following structures can be used, as long as one would bring it down to just one user in the current hub.